ivanreese/ivanish/source/pages/december-adventure.md

 Some ideas for things I might work on:

+* CSS feed — an RSS feed of just the custom styles for of each page on my site (because I love CSS)
 * [Visual Programming Codex](/codex) needs an overhaul, probably using the same approach as the [Future of Coding wiki](https://wiki.futureofcoding.org).
 * Speaking of: fix some bugs in the FoC Wiki
 * Hest and/or Dust